Viewing the Pasos at Malaga

 Where will we meet?

-The fastest way to get from Madrid to Malaga is by fast train, approximately 2.5 hours.
 You will be picked up at your hotel.
 After booking, Chat with Reyes to determine meeting point at your hotel.

 Share